rilgilang/rekam-undangan-api/README.md

-Simple Kosan API
+Rekam Undangan API
 ============================

-A simple REST API for managing kosan app
+A REST API for rekam undangan app

 This app is build with [Go Fiber](https://gofiber.io/) as the framework